-- Since March 2014, the Department has put in place revised systems and procedures to ensure that correspondence is handled appropriately and, in particular, that it is brought to the attention of the Minister or relevant officials and followed up in a timely manner.
+- Since March 2014, the Department has also put in place revised systems and procedures to ensure that all correspondence is handled appropriately which specifies that high priority correspondence is brought to the attention of both the Minister and relevant officials and followed up in a timely manner;